Important warning:

 Keep all appointments with your doctor and the laboratory.
 Your doctor will order certain lab tests before and during your treatment to check your body's response to tocilizumab injection.

-Your doctor or pharmacist will give you the manufacturer's patient information sheet (Medication Guide) when you begin treatment with a tocilizumab injection product and each time you receive the medication.
+You will be given the Medication Guide when you begin treatment with tocilizumab injection and each time you receive the medication.
 Read the information carefully and ask your doctor or pharmacist if you have any questions.
-You can also visit the Food and Drug Administration (FDA) website (https://www.fda.gov/Drugs/DrugSafety/ucm085729.htm) or the manufacturer's website to obtain the Medication Guide.
+You can also visit https://www.fda.gov/Drugs/DrugSafety/ucm085729.htm to obtain the Medication Guide.

 Talk to your doctor about the risks of using tocilizumab injection.

-Tocilizumab injection, tocilizumab-bavi injection, and tocilizumab-aazg injection are biologic medications (medications made from living organisms).Tocilizumab-bavi injection and tocilizumab-aazg injections are considered to be "biosimilar" to tocilizumab injection which means they work just as well and are just as safe to use as tocilizumab injection.
-Tocilizumab injection mentioned in the monograph below refers to any of these 3 products.
+Tocilizumab injection is available as different products that are biologic medications (medications made from living organisms).These biologic products are considered to be "biosimilar" to tocilizumab injection which means they work just as well and are just as safe to use as tocilizumab injection.
+Tocilizumab injection mentioned in the monograph below refers to any of these products.